wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 1.7 =
+- [+] various additions to the indexable representation of Ecwid pages (product category in the title and on the page, product options, product SKU).
+Thanks to Uliya B.
 = 1.5 =
 - [!] fixed a problem where in some rare occasions the SEO catalog would show a PHP error.
 = 1.4 =